Read This First

 2. Avoid relying on a single source for news or information.

-3. Look for empirical evidence supporting any claims: This is not just a label to file away; it changes how Carrot & Stick should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+3. Look for empirical evidence supporting any claims: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 4. Recognize when language is designed to elicit emotional responses rather than rational ones.